Computer Science - Requirements for the Major and Minor

 - Support course: MATH 175 Discrete Mathematics

 - Advanced study: Three additional CS courses at the 300 level.
-MATH 311 can substitute for one of these if it is not being counted as a support course.
+MATH 311 can substitute for one of these.

 - Capstone experience: After completion of CS 292, students must engage in a capstone experience during their senior year resulting in a written report and an oral presentation.
 Students may select from